brunorigal/simple-2d-fdfd/README.md

 # simple-2d-fdfd
 2D fdfd for computing the fields of photonic crystal structures.

-All this code vastly benefitted from the great computational electromagnetics course by Pr.
-Rumpf at emlab.utep.edu/ee5390cem.htm
+All this code vastly benefitted from the great [computational electromagnetics course](http://www.dropwizard.io/1.0.2/docs/) by Pr.
+Rumpf.